twse/bobsgame-fonts/README.md

-# bobsgame-fonts
-Fonts for use with the bobsgame/bobsgame repository. **TODO:** Rename the repository to bobsgame/fonts with the request from @bobsgame, the original creator.
-* BobsGame Big: A big version of normal font
+﻿Fonts created for use with [bob's game](https://github.com/bobsgame/bobsgame).
+These are all ordinary Unicode fonts for use with non-OpenType-savvy programs (e.g. the Korean word processor Haansoft Hangul NEO).
+* **BobsGame Big** – Based on the font used in Mario & Luigi RPG games for the Nintendo DS.
+This font was created in 2012-12-20.
-* BobsGame Mono: A monospaced font based on the OS/2 font “System VIO”
+* **BobsGame Mono** – Based on the OS/2 font “System VIO”.
-* BobsGame nD: A font similar to the Pokémon Diamond & Pearl (2008), Platinum (2009) and HeartGold & SoulSilver (2010) games
+* **BobsGame nD** – Based on the font used in Pokémon Diamond & Pearl (2008), Platinum (2009) and HeartGold & SoulSilver (2010) games.
-* Pixel Sans: A multilingual font based on the font used in many Nintendo DS and Game Boy Advance games
+* **Pixel Sans** – Based on the font used in many Nintendo 3DS, Game Boy Advance and Nintendo DS games.
+This font was created in 2015 under the name of **DS Sans**.
-* Pixel Sans Fallback: Will be used in Japanese and Korean language versions
+* **Pixel Sans Fallback** – For use in Japanese and Korean.
-* Pixel Sans Terminal: An alternate version with all the lowercase letters changed to match the font used in SC UniPad (2006)
+* **Pixel Sans Terminal** – An alternate version with all the lowercase letters changed to match the font used in SC UniPad (2006).
-* Pixel Sans Textbook: An alternate version with the font similar to Pokémon Black & White (2011)
+* **Pixel Sans Textbook** – This font is similar to the one used in the Western and Korean versions of Pokémon Black & White (2011).
+Capital J has a serif in which the original in-game font does not have.

 ## Tools used
-* CrystalTile2 – Freeware Licensed Software
+* **CrystalTile2** – Freeware Licensed Software
-* FontCreator – Shareware Licensed Software
+* **High-Logic FontCreator 5.6** – Shareware Licensed Software
-* Microsoft Paintbrush – Software distributed with Windows
+* **Microsoft Paintbrush, Windows XP version** – Software distributed with Windows
-* NFTREdit – Freeware Licensed Software
+* **NFTREdit** – Freeware Licensed Software
-* Tinke – GNU GPL Licensed Open-Source Software
+* **Tinke** – GNU GPL Licensed Open-Source Software

 ## Installation Instructions
 http://bobsgame.wikia.com/wiki/Category:Fonts

-## Legal Notices
-Users must accept this disclaimer of warranty: "These fonts are supplied as is.
-The author disclaims all warranties, expressed or implied, including, without limitation, the warranties of merchantability and of fitness for any purpose.
-The author assumes no liability for damages, direct or consequential, which may result from the use of these fonts."
+## NFTR Installation Instructions
+The NFTR includes partial coverage of CP1252.
+The only characters missing in the NFTR is the non-breaking space, florin and small tilde.
+Use [Tinke](https://github.com/pleonex/tinke) to replace the font file.
+1. Download the More English Training European ROM from ROM hosting sites (e.g. ROM Hustler or Emuparadise) and open it.
+2. You see a file called **European_LC12.NFTR** in common/fonts/data.
+3. Press **Change file** to replace the file.
+4. Press **Save ROM** to save the ROM in a new name.
+5. Test the font in the saved ROM using flash cards (e.g. TTDS) or in emulators (e.g. NO$GBA).